Vernon Watkins: Death and memorial

 Watkins had developed a serious heart condition, which he made light of, insisting on playing his beloved tennis and squash with his usual vigour.
 He died on 8 October 1967, aged 61, playing tennis in Seattle, where he had gone to teach a course on modern poetry at the University of Washington.
+Philip Larkin wrote his obituary.

-His body was returned to Britain, and was buried in the Gower, at St Mary's Church, Pennard.
+His body was returned to Britain, and was buried in Gower, at St Mary's Church, Pennard.
 A small granite memorial to him stands at Hunt's Bay, Gower, on which are inscribed two lines from his poem "Taliesin in Gower": "I have been taught the script of stones, and I know the tongue of the wave."

 A portrait of Watkins by his friend Alfred Janes may be seen in the Glynn Vivian Art Gallery, Swansea.
 A group portrait of the Kardomah Boys by Jeff Phillips was unveiled at Tapestri Arts Centre in Swansea in June 2011.
 Featured in the painting are Vernon Watkins, John Pritchard, Dylan Thomas, Daniel Jones and Alfred Janes.
 The picture is based on a BBC Radio Times front cover from October 1949.

-In March 2012, in the BBC Radio 3 programme Swansea's Other Poet, Dr Rowan Williams, Archbishop of Canterbury, presented a portrait of Watkins.
+In March 2012, Rowan Williams, Archbishop of Canterbury, presented a portrait of Watkins in the BBC Radio 3 programme Swansea's Other Poet.
 Williams regards Watkins as "one of the 20th century's most brilliant and distinctive yet unjustly neglected voices".

 In October 2014 Swansea Council unveiled a blue plaque for Watkins outside the building on the corner of St Helen's Road and Beach Street in the city, where he spent 38 years working for Lloyds Bank.
 On 3 November 2014 the "Poem of the Week" in The Guardian was Watkins' "Three Harps".

 Most of Watkins's manuscripts are held by the National Library of Wales, Aberystwyth.

-His grandson, Marley Watkins, is a professional footballer.